 Filling out a Temporary Restraining Order (TRO) – Extraordinary Relief

 This temporary restraining order differs from a standard TRO in that it requires the inclusion of the aforementioned affidavit.
 This Ex Parte TRO is the order that the judge needs to sign for to allow legal temporary emergency custody.
 Once signed, the TRO is immediately put into place, without providing advanced notice to the other party.
 A separate hearing (called a Temporary Orders hearing), which the judge should schedule on the day they sign the order, will be held where the other party can argue their case.

 How the other party will be serviced notice depends on your case.
 Unless there is an attorney already involved on the other side of the case, it’s the law that you serve the other party at least three days in advance of the temporary hearing.

 Keep in mind, even if you were able to complete all these steps by yourself, they’ve only gotten you to a hearing.
 The hearing for emergency temporary custody in Texas is a completely separate battle that you should not undergo alone.

 Consider hiring a family law attorney

 Emergency custody cases are exactly what their name states—an emergency.
 If your child is in danger, then time is of the essence.
 It is to your advantage to have the best support for these types of urgent custody battles.
 Thiessen Law Firm provides you with a team that will make sure your child is in safe hands as quickly as possible.
-Request a free consultation today.
+Request your consultation today.